stoicdavi/orbituary/README.md

 - html
   # to test the project
  - git clone
- -  create virtual environment as follows
+ -  create a virtual environment as follows
  -  python -m venv env
  - activate the virtual ens using   env\Scripts\activate
- - install the dependencies as follows   pip install django
+ - install the dependencies as follows   pip install Django
  - pip install mysqlclient
   ### homepage

 ![image](https://github.com/user-attachments/assets/ee188a16-924d-4db9-a4aa-1609a0ac955d)
 ### Database
-- Finding it hard to display the data below on my home page
+- This is the data in my database, It may not be meaningful since I was testing until it worked
 ![image](https://github.com/user-attachments/assets/987d4499-3d2a-4fa2-aacb-cefc15c76516)

-### submit an obituary page
+### Submit an obituary page
 ![image](https://github.com/user-attachments/assets/5b3ad5a4-8929-454a-8400-e3b47f1feecc)

+### Here is how the obituary appear now